Digital Health Research Theme

-The vision of the Digital Health theme is to lead research in collaboration with engineering, commercial partners and citizens to create health technologies that are accessible for patients and families and that are proven to improve health and social care outcomes.
+The vision of the Digital Health theme is to lead research in collaboration with engineering colleagues, commercial partners and citizens to create health technologies that are accessible for people using health services and their families; and demonstrate evidence of improvements in health, well-being and social care outcomes.

 - Predictive risk modelling